There are polar bears at the South Pole. Polar bears at the North Pole. Polar night and polar day

 Ecology

-The polar regions of the Earth are the most severe places on our planet.
+The polar regions of the Earth are the harshest places on our planet.

-For centuries, people have tried at the cost of life and health to get and explore the Arctic and the Arctic Circle.
+For centuries, people have tried at the cost of life and health to reach and explore the Northern and Southern Arctic Circle.

 So what have we learned about the two opposite poles of the Earth?